lejara/AmokRunnerSaveLoader/README.md

 # Amok Runner Save Loader

-Allows you to load any of the checkpoints in the game [Amok Runner](https://store.steampowered.com/app/2077650/Amok_Runner/) using a GUI.
+Allows you to load any of the checkpoints or your own in the game [Amok Runner](https://store.steampowered.com/app/2077650/Amok_Runner/) using a GUI.

 ![Screenshot](https://i.imgur.com/ZiCQFKX.jpeg)